radius-project/docs/docs/content/concepts/_index.md

 {{< imgproc platform-goals Fit "700x500" >}}
 {{< /imgproc >}}

-Our current focus is on delivering robust support for Azure, Kubernetes, and AWS.
+Our current focus is on delivering robust support for Azure, AWS, and Kubernetes.

 <!-- TODO - incorporate the below text pasted from the old App model index page  -->
 Project Radius provides a descriptive framework for cloud native applications and their requirements.